Skip To Content Skip To Navigation Go to Accessibility Statement

 Your target area

 Another aspect to consider is the target area’s size.
-Larger areas, to be entirely targeted at once, will need to have the capacity to use more electrodes at once.
+To target large areas at once, devices need to have the ability to use more electrodes simultaneously.
 We’ll go further into this feature in the “channels” section.

 A woman in pain sitting at a desk in front of a laptop